 1 cup buttermilk for marinating

 ½ tsp. salt

 ½ tsp. fresh coarsely ground pepper

-2 cups Bread crumbs (I prepare mine fresh by using whole wheat bread around 4-6 slices.
-You can use leftover bread too and just use a blender to make these)
+2 cups Bread crumbs (I prepare mine fresh by using 4-6 slices of whole wheat bread.
+Use stale bread too and just use a blender to make these)

 ½ tsp. cayenne

 Salt to taste